-- Convene the Behavioral Intervention Team to review the situation.
+- Convene the CARE Team to review the situation.

-- Consult with other University staff/faculty, as may be appropriate and feasible, including representatives from the Center for Wellness, Office of Public Safety, Office of Housing and Residential Life, Academic Affairs, Title IX coordinator, and/or faculty.
-This consultation may be conducted by members of the Behavioral Intervention Team.
+- Consult with other university staff/faculty, as may be appropriate and feasible, including representatives from the Center for Wellness, Campus Police, Housing and Residential Education, Academic Affairs, Title IX Coordinator, and/or faculty.
+This consultation may be conducted by members of the CARE Team.

 - Seek, if appropriate and feasible, the cooperation and involvement of family, parents, or guardians of the student.